aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.3 Unsupervised Learning, Recommenders, Reinforcement Learning/Week 1/readme.md

 The intuition behind K-means clustering revolves around the concept of partitioning data into K distinct clusters based on similarity.
 The goal is to minimize the variance (or distance) within each cluster while maximizing the variance (or distance) between different clusters.

 Here's a step-by-step breakdown of the intuition behind K-means clustering:

+#### 1. Initialization:

+- Start by randomly selecting K points in the feature space as initial cluster centers.
+These points are often referred to as centroids.

+#### 2. Assignment of Data Points:

+- For each data point, calculate its distance (commonly using Euclidean distance) to each centroid.
+- Assign the data point to the nearest centroid, thereby forming K clusters.

+#### 3. Update Centroids:

+- After assigning all data points to clusters, calculate the new centroid (mean) of each cluster.
+This centroid represents the "center" of the cluster.
+- Move each centroid to the calculated mean of its respective cluster.

+#### 4. Iterative Process:

+- Repeat the assignment of data points to clusters based on the updated centroids.
+- Recalculate the centroids based on the new cluster assignments.
+- Continue this process iteratively until convergence.
+Convergence is typically achieved when the centroids no longer change significantly between iterations, or when a specified number of iterations is reached.